 Even though it’s summer, there may still be a few showers.
 Consider a quick aerosol painting job, and spray a waterproof product onto areas where water collects, or anywhere you want to try to keep dry.
 You could waterproof your garden furniture that can’t be removed and stored.
 It’ll stop the water from penetrating the surface and damaging your furniture.

 If you’ve any outhouses or sheds, don’t forget about them.
-If you look after them, they can add something to your outdoor space, rather than bringing it down.
+If you look after them with a protective coat of paint, they can add something to your outdoor space, rather than bringing it down.
 Remember to treat any wood and allow its natural beauty to add to the environment.
 Consider decorative plants and vegetation, they’ll make a difference.
 Though, if you can’t maintain them, look for easy to care for vine and climbing type plants.

 Create a mural